 It is not surprising that cloud adoption has skyrocketed in the past few years.
 As the modern best practices for digital transformation emerge, migrating into a cloud has become an invaluable factor for today's organizations.
 When compared to the latest generation of cloud-based apps, the performance and efficiency of legacy systems running on mainframes and on-premises data centers are just not comparable.
 It is now a known fact that the cloud's unique concept of shared computing resources has made it synonymous with operational efficiency, cost optimization for businesses of all sizes.
 However, it is much more than that.
 But how can CIOs and other IT decision-makers effectively devise a Cloud Migration Strategy to revolutionize their businesses?

 Cloud technologies are powerful and easy to adopt, so organizations considering a move to the cloud should transform into it, not merely migrate – Adopt automation, machine learning, microservices, serverless computing, containers, and other new age technologies.
 The tendency of many businesses to view cloud adoption as another data center project is a major pitfall in my perception.
 The issue here is that migrating to a new data-center would bring the same complexity and additional costs that have plagued businesses in the past.
-More than that, Cloud migration provides a fantastic opportunity to simplify IT operations, lessen the burden of technical debt, and speed up innovation within an organization.
+More than that, cloud transformation provides a fantastic opportunity to simplify IT operations, lessen the burden of technical debt, and speed up innovation within an organization.

 5Rs of Cloud Migration Strategy